COVID claims life of Carroll County Deputy Chief

-Carroll County Fire Rescue Deputy Chief Tommy Hopson died Sunday after a battle with COVID.
+Carroll County Fire Rescue Deputy Chief Tommy Hopson died Sunday after a battle with COVID-19.

-According to Director of Communications, Ashley Hulsey, Hopson had tested positive for COVID about two weeks before his hospitalization earlier this month.
+According to Director of Communications, Ashley Hulsey, Hopson had tested positive for COVID-19 about two weeks before his hospitalization earlier this month.

 While hospitalized, Hopson had developed a strong case of pneumonia and had been on a ventilator since, Hulsey said.

-County officials also said that Hopson had been in a coma following complications from COVID.
+County officials also said that Hopson had been in a coma following complications from COVID-19.

 According to a Facebook post made by Carroll County on Aug.
 10, firefighters with Carroll County Fire Rescue and deputies with the Carroll County Sheriff’s Office went to Tanner to stand outside with their vehicles in support of Hopson, who was then being treated in the ICU.